SBIlab/SGI_cancer_recurrence_NIMO/README.md

 - Code for reproducing cross-validation of patients recurrence prediction is provided under the './code/scripts/recur_ML_prediction/'
 - Results of patients recurrence prediction would be stored as the '.code/result/"cohort_name"/FINAL_cross_validation_performance_"cohort_name"_"test_type".txt'
 - We provided our pre-calculated results of patients recurrence prediction in each cohort.
-- For plotting predictive performance of SGI cohort, run 'plot_performance_SGI_cohort.py'
+- For plotting predictive performance of SMC cohort, run 'plot_performance_SMC_cohort.py'
 - For plotting predictive performance of GSE107422, run 'plot_performance_GSE107422.py'
-- For SGI cohorts prediction, run 'test_ML_predict_recur_SGI_cohort.py'
+- For SMC cohorts prediction, run 'test_ML_predict_recur_SMC_cohort.py'
-- For GSE107442 cohorts prediction, run 'test_ML_predict_recur_GSE107422.py'
+- For GSE107442 cohorts prediction, run 'test_SMC_predict_recur_GSE107422.py'